-Does your child struggle with spelling?
-Or can’t recall what they just read?
+Does your child struggle with spelling or have comprehension difficulties?
 It could be a visual memory problem.

 The ability to remember what we see is important to process short-term memory into long-term memory.